HammerMuseum/hammer-channel/docs/specifications/search-all-fields-168787598.md

 - Adjust boosts to ensure that title and description are weighted heavier than transcriptions.
 - Update the search query in the backend `Search` class to search across all relevant fields.

+- As part of this story, update the frontent to output tags.
+This will involve:
+    - Adding tags to the API response (the backend Resource Model, factory class and anywhere else where the structure is declared or used, including automated tests)
+    - Adding tags to the template

 ## Documentation required
 - Documentation for field mappings